insongkim/concordance/README.md

 in 40 countries (+ Rest of the World, RoW) between 1995 and 2011.

-The `get_upstream` function concords users' input codes to 2-digit ISIC3 codes and then extracts the corresponding industry-level upstreamness/downstreamness in the country and year selected by the user.
+The `get_upstream` function concords users' input codes to 2-digit ISIC3 codes and then uses the corresponding codes as input to calculate weighted estimates of upstreamness or downstreamness in the country and year selected by the user.

 The argument ``sourcevar`` sets the industry codes to look up, ``origin`` indicates the classification system of the input codes, ``country``